adamay909/getssl-docker/README.md

 Why run getssl inside a container?
 Because I can!
 Actually, there are some security reasons.
-Best practice is to have the server certificate as readable only by root so that Apache can load it on start-up before switching uid to some non-privileged user.
+Best practice is to have the server certificate as readable only by root.
+Apache can load it on start-up before switching uid to some non-privileged user.
 But this means that getssl needs to run with root privileges so it can modify the server certificates.
-Running getssl inside a container as root enables us to run getssl as root and yet severely restrict what it can do to the host system.
+Running getssl inside a container as root enables us to severely restrict what it can do to the host system.
 In the above example, apart from the getssl configuration directory, getssl only sees DOCUMENT_ROOT/.well-known and the directory storing the ssl files.
 It cannot access any other host